Domestic and family violence

 In 2021, NADA facilitated a cross sector forum involving Department of Communities and Justice (DCJ) and non-government alcohol and other drug (AOD) staff to enhance

-NADA proudly acknowledges the Gadigal people of the Eora Nation as the custodians of the land on which our office stands.
+NADA proudly acknowledges the Gadigal and Birrabirragal people as the Traditional Custodians of the land on which our office stands and the waterways we view.
 We extend this acknowledgement to all Aboriginal and Torres Strait Islander people across Australia and pay our respects to Elders past, present and future.

 NADA has award level accreditation under the Australian Services Excellence Standards (ASES) a quality framework certified by Quality Innovation and Performance (QIP).